freak4pc/website/collections/_posts/2018-07-28-introducing-tuist.md

 This is a malleable list which will change and grow as the project evolves.
 You can check out the [list](https://github.com/tuist/contributors/blob/master/Zen.md) on the [contributors repository](https://github.com/tuist/contributors)

+> We implemented an endpoint, [api.tuist.io/zen](http://api.tuist.io/zen), that returns the project design principles.

 ## 🚀 What's coming

 - 📃 **Documentation:** Unfortunately, We haven't devoted much time to have a good documentation for the project.
 That makes onboarding hard.
 We'll work on documenting the public interfaces and the CLI.